tjwoodall/uknw-auth-checker-api/README.md

 linter/reformatter in the app, tests, and integration tests
 > `sbt fixAll`

-## Requesting data from the API
+## Requesting data from the API using Bruno

-To request data from the API please use the `.bru` files that can be found in `.bruno`.
-Do not change any of the .bru files, as the API returns an error `500` INTERNAL_SERVER_ERROR on any unexpected requests.
+To request data from the API using Bruno, use the `.bru` files that can be found in the `.bruno` folder.

-Furthermore, the `Local` environment in bruno should be used, which enables a pre-script in the [collection](https://github.com/hmrc/uknw-auth-checker-api/blob/main/.bruno/collection.bru) to run, which automatically requests a bearer token from AUTH_LOGIN_API and stores it in the `bearerToken` environment variable.
+Furthermore, for requests on developer machines, the `Local` environment in bruno should be used, as it enables a pre-script in the [collection](https://github.com/hmrc/uknw-auth-checker-api/blob/main/.bruno/collection.bru) to run which automatically requests a bearer token from AUTH_LOGIN_API and stores it in the `bearerToken` environment variable, which is used by each authenticated request, without the need to add the bearer token in manually.

 To add a new expected request please refer to the [uknw-auth-checker-api-stub /README.md](https://github.com/hmrc/uknw-auth-checker-api-stub/blob/main/README.md)